SoFi: 2019–2023: Going public, national banking license

-2024–present: Growth, diversification
+2024–2025: Growth, diversification

 In April 2024, a CNN study recognized SoFi as the "best student loan refinance lender".
 The study highlighted SoFi's competitive rates, flexible terms, and various perks.
 However, it also noted areas for improvement, specifically in disclosing the minimum credit score requirement and offering a cosigner release option for refinance loans.
 During the same month, another study cited SoFi's auto repair loans as the "best for customer benefits," while also noting some downsides, including a high credit score requirement, a minimum loan amount of over $5,000, lack of disclosure on the minimum income requirement, and limited nationwide availability.

-In May 2024, SoFi was fined $1,100,000 for creating a cash management brokerage account system that people subsequently used to fraudulently withdraw funds from accounts that did not belong to them by using stolen identities or fake identification.
-SoFi was found to have failed to set up proper safeguards to prevent this from happening.
-Around 800 of these accounts were opened, and were used to transfer some $8.6 million from other people's customer accounts.
+In May 2024, SoFi was fined $1,100,000 for creating a cash management brokerage account system for which they failed to set up proper safeguards to prevent withdrawals made using stolen or fake identities.
+Around 800 of these accounts transferred some $8.6 million from other customers' accounts.
 That same month, CNN cited SoFi as the "best online personal loan" provider.
-The lender was stated as offering "larger loan amounts than most competitors" while not asking to pay origination fees.
-Separately, SoFi was called the "best for investors who want a one-stop shop for all their money needs".
-The company was said to offer "competitive rates" in savings and checking accounts and "free access to professional financial advisors who do not sell products" and must provide advice in line with the best interests of SoFi's customers.
+The company was said to offer "competitive rates" and "free access to professional financial advisors who do not sell products".

 In August 2024, both CBS News and USA Today ranked SoFi as the "best overall" provider of personal loans.
-The company was said to be able to lend money on the same day as approval for a majority of the approved applications.
 Separately, SoFi's personal loans were cited as the "best for long repayment terms" and were noted for offering repayment periods up to 84 months and loan amounts up to $100,000.
 The personal loans were also recognized as the "best for refinancing high-interest debt".
-In the following month, SoFi's mortgage lending was cited as the "best for saving money", noted for the discounts it offered.